-Net Change in Fund Balances - Total Governmental Funds \$ (591,272) Amounts reported for governmental activities on the statement of activities are different because of the following: Governmental funds report capital outlay as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ (734,066) Amounts reported for governmental activities on the statement of activities are different because of the following: Governmental funds report capital outlay as expenditures.
 However, on the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which capital outlay exceeds depreciation in the current year.
-Capital Outlay - Depreciable Capital Assets Depreciation \$ 763,461 (1,229,828) (466,367) Revenues on the statement of activities that do not provide current financial resources are not reported as revenues in governmental funds: Intergovernmental (37,796) Delinquent Property Taxes 125,314 87,518 Repayment of principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities on the statements of activities.
-60,372 Internal Service Fund is used by management to charge the costs of insurance to individual funds not reported in the district-wide statement of activities.
+Capital Outlay - Depreciable Capital Assets \$ 1,007,363 Depreciation (1,253,331) (245,968) The proceeds from the sale of capital assets are reported as other financing sources in the governmental funds.
+However, the cost of the capital assets is removed from the capital asset account on the statement of net assets and is offset against the proceeds from the sale of capital assets resulting in a gain (loss) on disposal of capital assets on the statement of activities assets on the statement of activities.
+Gain (Loss) on Disposal of Capital Assets (5,747) Revenues on the statement of activities that do not provide current financial resources are not reported as revenues in governmental funds: Intergovernmental Delinguent Property Taxes (41,063) 112,982 Repayment of principal is an expenditure in the 112,002 71,919 governmental funds, but the repayment reduces long-term liabilities on the statements of activities.
+55,970 Internal Service Fund is used by management to charge the costs of insurance to individual funds not reported in the district-wide statement of activities.
 Governemental fund expenditures and the related internal service fund revenues are eliminated.
 The net revenue (expense) of the internal service fund is allocated among governmental activities.
-22,259 Interest charges reported on the statement of activities, that do no require the use of current financial resources, are not reported as expenditures in governmental funds.
-773 Some expenses reported on the statement of activities, such as compensated absences and intergovernmental payable representing contractually required pension contributions, do not require the use of current financial resources, therefore, are not reported as expenditures in governmental funds: Intergovernmental Payable 145,053 Accrued Vacation Leave Payable Compensated Absences Payable (6,870) (49,689) - 88,494 Change in Net Assets of Governmental Activities \$ (798,223)
+(118,563) Interest charges reported on the statement of activities, that do no require the use of current financial resources, are not reported as expenditures in governmental funds.
+826 Some expenses reported on the statement of activities, such as compensated absences do not require the use of current financial resources, therefore, are not reported as expenditures in governmental funds: Accrued Vacation Leave Payable Compensated Absences Payable 1,706 66,297 00,201 68,003 Change in Net Assets of Governmental Activities \$ (907,626)

-Statement of Revenues, Expenditures, and Changes in Fund Balance Budget (Non-GAAP Basis) and Actual General Fund For the Fiscal Year Ended June 30, 2005
+Statement of Revenues, Expenditures, and Changes in Fund Balance Budget (Non-GAAP Basis) and Actual General Fund For the Fiscal Year Ended June 30, 2006